 I started a business called HandyGal which was a bit of a catch-all, as the name implies.
 I didn't have the confidence to put all my eggs in the art basket yet (remember, I'm now a single mom living in the Bay Area), so I did whatever odd jobs people were willing to pay me to do, within reason (thanks, all of you neighborhood friends who hired me!).
 It was six years of juggling mural projects and visiting-artist-in-the-classroom stints and art workshops in my garage-studio, with a whole lotta gigs as a professional home organizer and house painter and copy editor (thanks, Carol! thanks John!) and more.

-Oh, and then I sank loads of borrowed money (thanks, Debi and Paul!) into a brick-and-mortar retail business partnership that quickly went south.
+Oh, and then I sank loads of borrowed money (thanks, Debi and Paul!) into a brick-and-mortar retail business partnership (called Rare Bird) that quickly went south.

 When I came up from under that particular foray in 2014, All Hands Art was born in earnest (thanks, Cindy!).
 I stopped doing all those other non-art jobs, for the most part.
 Except writing.
 I never seem to stop writing.
 Even when I think I'm not writing, I'm somehow filling up journals and doodle notebooks and every other kind of bound paper object, small and large, lined and blank, with hand-made marks.

 And blogging.
 That's been my public version of writing, and I've been doing it sporadically since 2011.
 The modern version is here on this very website, of course, but I discovered recently that my very first one I mentioned earlier, called Dorothy's House, which was current about four websites ago, still lives on the interwebs!
 It kind of feels like a museum of my work, when I look at it now.
 (That's my beautiful Oakland drama-free zone you see on the header photo—the house that got heavily embellished inside.)